-Language is often defined as a system of symbols used for communication.
 The concepts of language and language ability can be described and analysed in terms of different aspects such as phonetics, syntax, lexicon and pragmatics.
 Phonetics describes the production and perception of phonemes and prosody.
 Syntactic aspects include grammar and structure in language, for example, word order at the sentence level.
 The lexicon and semantics deal with the meaning and use of language at the word level.
 Pragmatics comprises and describes the principles of language use in context.
 However, the boundaries between semantics and pragmatics are not at all clear-cut.
-For example, metaphors, proverbs, idioms and more or less idiosyncratic expressions and slang are considered to be expressions of pragmatic aspects of language is especially dependent on the context.1 Other pragmatic aspects of language are the intrinsic regulations, for example in turn-taking, that make conversational interactions smooth and the adaptation of language use to facilitate communication in social interaction.
+For example, metaphors, proverbs, idioms and more or less idiosyncratic expressions and slang are considered to be expressions of pragmatic aspects of language, as the production and interpretation of this kind of language is especially dependent on the context.2 The semiotic conception of pragmatics presented by Morris (1938) describes pragmatics as the study of the relation of signs to interpreters.
+This definition does not restrict pragmatics to the study of the production and interpretation of spoken output in the form of words.
+Besides the use of prosody and non verbal body-language, other pragmatic aspects of language are the intrinsic regulations, for example in turn-taking, that make conversational interactions smooth and the adaptation of language use to facilitate communication in social interaction.
+In this way pragmatics is an important aspect in every communication situation.